Will there be a new 'headship' bishop?

 It is understood that the Bishop of Ebbsfleet would echo that view.

-The workload of the Bishop of Ebbsfleet is reported to have increased following "the Makin report and other recent safeguarding scandals," which have led churches under his care to seek his advice as they "professionalise their staff teams."
+The workload of the Bishop of Ebbsfleet is reported to have increased following "the Makin report and other recent safeguarding scandals," which led churches under his care to seek his advice as they "professionalise their staff teams."

 The introduction of the 'Prayers of Love and Faith' for use in regular services, "has had a noticeable effect on parish finances, and although the number is still relatively small, some congregations have either left or are considering leaving the Church of England."

-There is therefore a danger that if, as the report suggests, parishes are in fact looking to the Bishop of Ebbsfleet as an answer to the LLF crisis, those 'other ways' will mean that the promised 'Bishops' Statement' will at best offer a similar 'settlement' to the 2014 'Bishops' Declaration.'
-It is even possible that the additional episcopal support suggested by the Independent Reviewer will end up being tied to accepting that deal.
+Thus, contrary to popular belief, the promised 'Bishops' Statement' may just offer a 'settlement' akin to the 2014 'Bishops' Declaration.'
+It is even possible that the additional episcopal support, commended this week by the Independent Reviewer, will end up being tied in some way to accepting that deal.

 Comments